juanmcarrillo14/Business-Analytics/README.md

-# Business Case
-## Welcome to the Business-Analytics Repo🤓
+# Welcome to the Business-Analytics Repo🤓
 **Introducction**

 Inside this repo, will you find the work structure and short explanation about it.